 5. Be intentional about the format

-It’s easy to confuse content formats with content types.
+It’s easy to confuse content promotion formats with types of content.
 These ideas sound a bit fuzzy sometimes.
 Some people use them interchangeably, too, adding to the confusion.

 But, they’re different.

-When people repurpose content, essentially, they’re just changing its format.
+When people repurpose great content, essentially, they’re just changing its format.

-If you research the different content formats, before choosing content types, you’ll also get a head start with repurposing, because you’ll know your audience’s preferred content formats.
+If you research the different content and social media formats, before choosing content types, you’ll also get a head start with repurposing, because you’ll know your audience’s preferred content promotion formats.

 As I said in the beginning, documenting a content marketing strategy is just the beginning.
-No matter how detailed it is, it can’t take care of your day-to-day decisions, like deciding if a topic is a good match or for choosing one format over the other.
+No matter how detailed it is, it can’t take care of your day-to-day decisions, like deciding if a topic is a good match, how it could be repurposed for use on social media or for choosing one format over the other.

 For these, you need to question each topic and see (if and) where it fits in your buyer’s journey, how it’s relevant to your audience and in what format it will be the most snackable.